Arthur D. Hirschfelder: Caffeine

 Through various papers and the plethora experiments occurring around the world of caffeine, Hirschfelder knew caffeine with become the next big thing in the cardiac world.
 Hirschfelder stresses the consequences of the therapeutic use of caffeine.
 Upon ingestion, caffeine's ability to relieve drowsiness, Hirschfelder was able to find that its pros were often accompanied by insomnia, nausea, vomiting, vertigo, palpitation, and more.
 He noticed that these negative side-effects set in at the same time, or earlier, than the time it took for the therapeutic effects to kick in.

 Theobromine

 Theobromine acts in a similar fashion as caffeine but less extreme which is why French clinicians recommend the use of theobromine as a cardiac stimulant.
 However, due to its irritative quality on the kidneys, acettheobromine and acettheocin sodium are preferred over theobromine sodium salicylate.

 Aconite

-Aconitum is the dried tuberous root of a plant aconitum napellus which has three pharmalogical actions upon the circulatory system.
+Aconitum is the dried tuberous root of a plant aconitum napellus which has three pharmacological actions upon the circulatory system.
 One function is to stimulate the vagus nerve quickly and to a high degree.
 Another function of aconite is to diminish the size and force of cardiac contractions while accelerating the heart, and the third function of aconite is to stimulate the vasomotor center.
 This drug, however, lowers the activity of the respiratory center and may cause dyspnoea, shortness of breath.